 Tired of pesky animals and birds getting into the garden and ruining the crop?
-There are simple, non-toxic techniques that can be used prevent this.
+There are simple, non-toxic techniques that can be used to prevent this.
 Garden fabrics and other netting are a great alternative to spraying nasty chemicals on your crops to repel animals and birds.
-Garden fabrics also allows for protection from heat, insects, cold and the wind.
+Garden fabrics also allow for protection from heat, insects, cold and the wind.

 Netting and garden fabrics help to prevent plants from being foraged by critters.
 When purchasing netting, it is much more advantageous to spend a little more money to get a sturdy net made from polyethylene.
 Cheaper nets are not as well made and can tangle easily when removed.
 Even worse, birds and other animals can get caught in these flimsy nets.

 An effective fabric for preventing insects from getting into your crop is wedding netting or tulle.
 This is a very effective method when utilized because it can keep moths (that turn into larvae) and flies (that turn into maggots) off of your plants.

 Varying weights of fabrics should be used depending on the time of year and the weather.
 Light weather fabrics are best used during warm weather conditions.
 These allow 95% of light in and don’t retain much heat.
 As the weather cools down, mid-weight netting should be used to protect from the cooling conditions.
 During winter months, heavy-duty fabric is needed to shelter plantings against harsh weather and to keep plants warm.

 Fabrics or netting can be placed right over the plants or the netting can be draped over garden hoops.
 The material should not be stretched tight when placed without a garden hoop.
 There should be a little slack so plants have room to grow.
 To keep the fabric in position when placing fabric over the plants or hoops, mound the dirt over the bottom of the fabric.
 A more simple solution, but more costly, is to use special garden staples or stakes to hold the fabric in place.